-Navigating the Three Phases of Tactical Fitness (specifically, the spec ops selection process) is a confusing and challenging process in which you will question what you need to do, whether you did enough, and are you really prepared.
+Navigating the three phases of tactical fitness (specifically, the spec-ops selection process) is a confusing and challenging process in which you will question what you need to do, whether you did enough and whether you are really prepared.

 The number one question to ask yourself is, "What is my weakness?"